1840 Constitution of the Hawaiian Kingdom: Overview

 The constitution was enacted on October 8, 1840, by King Kamehameha III and Kekāuluohi as Kuhina Nui, an office similar to Prime Minister or co-regent.
 The constitution, compared to its predecessor, was extremely detailed.
 The June 7, 1839, document, sometimes called a constitution but more similar to a declaration of rights, stated simply that the government was based on Christian values and equality for all.
 Incorporating the 1839 document, the 1840 Constitution of the Kingdom of Hawai’i was a turning point in Hawai’i government.

 This constitution organized the power of government and its functions by defining the House of Representatives as the legislative body, giving their people the power to vote, proclaiming the House of Kamehameha, establishing of the office of Kuhina Nui, creating of the office of royal governors of the various islands and recognizing Christianity as an authority.

 Amendments

-It could be changed by section 13, which gave the House of Nobles and the House of Representative the ability to change the constitution.
+It could be changed by section 13, which gave the House of Nobles and the House of Representatives the ability to change the constitution.